Stormtroppy/Hyprlandsetup/README.md

 <h2 id="helping">Helping</h2>
 <p>If I listed a step wrong / there is a better method, then open an issue / do a merge request!</p>
 <h2 id="issues">Issues</h2>
 <p>By default, apps are dark mode.
 The config file for hyperland tries to fix this but it does not work.
-Please help if you can with this!</p>
+Please help if you can with this!
+Another thing that is not an issue on its own, this does not include a menu to open apps, you have to make that your self.</p>